What Is The Lifespan Of A Furnace?

 And, of course, going with one that’s too small puts you back to overworking it.
 The unit will fail prematurely from all that extra wear and tear.

 How can I make my HVAC system last longer?

-Proper care and regular maintenance is the ticket to at least twenty years out of your system.
+Proper care and regular maintenance is the ticket to getting the maximum life out of your system.
 There are things you can do yourself and a few you’ll need professionals for.

-There are also things you can do yourself to keep your heater running for years and years.
+There are also things you can do yourself to keep your furnace running for years and years.
 The easiest one is to regularly change out the air filter.